 - Go to Start Migration.

 - Select Documents.
-This is required to migration metadata and versioning and cannot be skipped.
+This is required to migrating metadata and versioning and cannot be skipped.

-- Select Document Metadata, or Document Versioning or both.
+- Select Document Metadata, Document Versioning, or both.
 This cannot be done if documents have previously been migrated.

 What are the metadata types supported?